-

 It depends!
 For folks in crisis, folks who are wanting to see changes more quickly, or who need more regular support, I’ll typically recommend starting off with a session once a week or once every other week.

-But you know yourself and your situation best - that might feel overwhelming, that might not be financially feasible, or any number of other reasons.
+But you know yourself and your situation best - that might feel overwhelming, might not be financially feasible, or any number of other reasons.

-For folks who have moved into more maintenance, I’d recommend whatever feels supportive and aligned with what feels right for you.
+For folks who have moved into maintenance, I’d recommend whatever feels supportive and aligned with what feels right for you.
 For some clients this might be booking in every month or every other month, for some once a year, or some might take years off therapy before coming back.

 -